Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Background

-The first step, in writing Equation~\ref{eq:dp} as an expression that can be used in a gradient-based optimization, is to relax the definition to be a difference between the expected values of quantities on either side of the equality.
+\paragraph{Difference of Demographic Parity (DDP):} The first step, in writing Equation~\ref{eq:dp} as an expression that can be used in a gradient-based optimization, is to relax the definition to be a difference between the expected values of quantities on either side of the equality.
 This is called the \textit{Difference of Demographic Parity} (DDP), defined as:

 where $\mathbbm{1}_c$ is the indicator function on the condition $c$, which is to say that $\mathbbm{1}_c$ is $1$ if $c$ is true, and $0$ otherwise.

 It is clear that when $\mathrm{DDP}(f) = 0$, we achieve perfect demographic parity, although that is usually not a realistic goal.
 We can relax this requirement by using a threshold: given a threshold $\tau \geq 0$, we say that $f$ is $\tau\text{-}\mathrm{DDP}$ fair if $|\mathrm{DDP}(f)| \leq \tau$.
 However, this is still not enough to define a differentiable relaxation; we only have an empirical estimate $\widehat{\mathcal{P}}_{\mathcal{D}}$ of $\mathcal{P}_{\mathcal{D}}$ consisting of $n$ points.
 In that manner, the empirical estimate of DDP can be written as: